osohq/oso/docs/content/any/guides/hierarchies/index.md

 ---
-title: "Implement Resource Hierarchies"
+title: "Build Resource Hierarchies"
 weight: 3
 showContentForAnyLanguage: true
 ---

-# Implement Resource Hierarchies
+# Build Resource Hierarchies

 A **resource hierarchy** refers to a model with nested resources, where a user's permissions and roles on a resource depend on the resource's parent.